SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/wallmaster.md

 ##### Living Labyrinth

-**Effect:** The wallmaster starts combat affixed to a wall.
+The wallmaster starts combat affixed to a wall.
 At the start of each round of combat while affixed to a wall, the wallmaster creates a 20 wall of stone within a distance of 10 squares.
 Any walls created by the wallmaster in the previous round are destroyed or replaced by the new walls.

 ---